The baby name Benjamin reads classic, reliable, and oh so approachable.

 Let’s start with the Old Testament.

 Benjamin is the youngest son of Jacob’s dozen boys, and hence, the founder of one of the twelve tribes of Israel.
-His name means either “son of the right hand,” “son of my days,” or possibly “son of the south.”
+In Hebrew, his name means either “son of the right hand,” “son of my days,” or possibly “son of the south.”

 There’s more to his story, but as a name, the tale is a familiar one.
 Benjamin was overlooked by Christian families until after the Reformation, when we see a rise in the name’s use.

 Founding Father Benjamin Franklin started out as a printer and newspaper editor.
-He became a widely respected writer and civic leader.
+He became a widely respected writer, civic leader, and statesman.
 While Franklin eventually served as Ambassador to France, we remember him more as a scientist and inventor.
 Franklin also established many civic organizations, including the city of Philadelphia’s first fire department.
 He also played a key role in establishing the University of Pennsylvania.

 It’s hard to say just how common the name was in Colonial America.
 Franklin was the fifteenth of seventeen children, so family names might have been exhausted by the time of his birth.